Australia says to transfer up to 10 injured people from New Zealand within next 24 hours

 New Zealand is treating 30 people for burns at several hospitals around the country after a volcano erupted on Monday, killing six people.

-New Zealand said on Tuesday its specialized burn units are stretched to capacity.
+New Zealand said on Tuesday its specalised burn units are stretched to capacity.